 The Foundation Investment Program (“Investment Program” or “Fund”) was established to pool the endowment assets of the Participants to achieve expanded diversification, more cost efficient investment services, and professional management that might not be achieved due to limited investment fund size.
 The Investment Policy shall be reviewed annually by the Investment Committee.
 The board is responsible for The Foundation’s Investment Policy and may amend it from time to time.

-The Foundation has established the Investment Committee to provide oversight and review of the investment program and has entrusted the Committee, sunject to the direction and approval of the Board of Trustees of The Foundation, with the authority to retain professional services from investment consultants and investment managers and to delegate certain day-to-day responsibilities accordingly.
+The Foundation has established the Investment Committee to provide oversight and review of the investment program and has entrusted the Committee, subject to the direction and approval of the Board of Trustees of The Foundation, with the authority to retain professional services from Investment Advisors or Consultants and Investment Managers and to delegate certain day-to-day responsibilities accordingly.

 The primary objectives:

 The Investment Program’s primary objectives are long term growth of capital and generation of income.
 While the Investment Program’s objectives may not be achieved each quarter or each year, it is expected that they will be achieved over capital market cycles which normally extend over three to five year periods.

 On an annualized, net-of-fees basis, the total return of the portfolio is intended to: